eshwen/SemivisibleJets/README.md

 tar -xvzf MG5_aMC_v2.6.1.tar.gz
 ```

 In the folder created, the run command is `./bin/mg5_aMC`.

-- UPDATE THIS STUFF WITH NEW PATHS, AND TAI'S DELPHES-PYTHIA8 STUFF

 Copy the model files from `SemivisibleJets/` into `models/` with

 ```bash
 cp -r ../SemivisibleJets/MG_models/DMsimp_* ./models/